Lukas-Stingl/nft-marketplace/README.md

 #### Claim Funds

-If a user sold an NFT, he can claim his funds by clicking the button in the top-right.
+If a user sold an NFT, he can claim his funds by clicking the "withdraw" button in the top-right corner.

+#### See transaction history

+The user can have a look at his transaction history by clicking on "transactions" in the top-right corner.

+#### See user collection

+If you click on the private key of an NFT owner, you can access his/her showroom and have a look at the users NFT collection.
+You can also have a look at your own collection (see “make offer”).